 Visual timetables and prompts are used in some classrooms and interactive displays are put up to support individual children’s visual and auditory needs.

 Tailored programs are used for those children who are struggling in a classroom setting, IDL is an example.
 IDL is an English computer programme designed for students with Dyslexia, but can also be used for students with low ability in English.
 The equipment is set up in our STRIVE centre where students can work in a relatively calm setting, using headphones and a microphone to interact with the programme.
 This small group setting is where progress can be closely monitored.
 It mirrors the curriculum but keeps the student separate from the large class setting over the period of a term.
 It may require outside agencies being involved, however parents will be fully aware of the tailored program and be consulted.
-Our Nurture Program is specifically designed for our more vulnerable students who need social skills building and operate a small group class four hours per week.
+Our Nurture Program is specifically designed for our more vulnerable students who need social skills building and operate a small group class two hours per week.
 Life skills are taught, building friendship groups and improving self-confidence as well as numeracy and literacy intervention.

 Staff training in relation to SEND is carried out on a regular basis, depending on the needs of the children within our school.
 Individual staff may attend the training and this may be around specific areas of need, such as Dyslexia or Autism or more whole school issues such as disability awareness.
 In-house training can also be offered to a number of staff where a specialist will come into school and provide training on a specific area of SEND, if needed.

-Referrals can also be made to external agencies by the SENCO (Mr Daly) if we require more specialist support and advice.
-The services that we currently have access to include: Education Psychology, Autistic Spectrum Conditions, Speech and Language Therapy, Child and Adolescent Mental Health Service (CAMHS), and Educational Psychologist.
+Referrals can also be made to external agencies by the SENCO (Mr Dodd) if we require more specialist support and advice.
+The services that we currently have access to include: Education Psychology, Autistic Spectrum Conditions, Speech and Language Therapy, Child and Adolescent Mental Health Service (CAMHS), and Occupational Therapy.
 They will then come into school and provide staff with advice and strategies, if appropriate, that can be used to support individual children.
 Parental consent is always sought before a referral is made to an external agency.